 To reduce crime and nuisance + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the baseline data.
 N/A To conserve natural and manmade resources 0 0 0 This Policy is not over and above the Core Strategy and will have a neutral impact towards the baseline data.
-N/A Overall commentary and any cumulative effects Overall this Policy is not over and above the Core Strategy and the policy moves towards the relevant SEA objectives.
-No cumulative effects have been identified for this policy.
+N/A Overall commentary and any cumulative effects • bre Strategy and the policy moves tow lentified for this policy. vards the relevant SEA